History of the Jews in the United States: Americanization

 The rapid assimilation into American culture of recent immigrants, dubbed Americanization, was a high priority for the established German Jews.
 Jacob Schiff played a major role.
 As a wealthy German Jew, Schiff shaped key decisions providing help to Eastern European Jews and fought against immigration restriction.
 A Reform Jew, he backed the creation of the Jewish Theological Seminary even though it was a Conservative project.
 He took a stand favoring a modified form of Zionism, reversing his earlier opposition.
 Above all, Schiff believed that American Jewry could live in both the Jewish and American worlds, creating a balance that made possible an enduring American Jewish community.

 The National Council of Jewish Women (NCJW), founded in Chicago in 1893, promoted philanthropy and the Americanization of newly arrived Jewish women.
 Responding to the plight of Jewish women and girls from Eastern Europe, the NCJW created its Department of Immigrant Aid to assist their travels.
 The NCJW's Americanization program included assisting immigrants with housing, health, and employment problems, connecting them with organizations where women could begin to socialize, and conducting English classes while helping them maintain a strong Jewish identity.
 The council, pluralistic rather than conformist, continued its Americanization efforts and fought against restrictive immigration laws after World War I. At the forefront of its activities was the religious education of Jewish girls, who were ignored by the Orthodox community.

-Philanthropy
+Jews faced many other factors encouraging their integration into American society.
+A big factor was the American public school system.
+When Jewish children arrived in America, they went to public schools that sought to integrate these children into America and the American cultural way of life.
+This was a culture shock and a very different experience for these children in school in America than their lives, and Jewish life as a whole, had been prior to immigration.